julia-actions/setup-julia/README.md

 - `^1.3.0-0` is a **caret** version range that includes _all_ pre-releases.
 It matches all versions `≥ 1.3.0-` and `< 2.0.0`.
 - `~1.3.0-0` is a **tilde** version range that includes _all_ pre-releases.
 It matches all versions `≥ 1.3.0-` and `< 1.4.0`.
 - `nightly` will install the latest nightly build.
+- `1.6-nightly` will install the latest nightly build for the upcoming 1.6 release.
+This version will only be available during certain phases of the Julia release cycle.

 Internally the action uses node's semver package to resolve version ranges.
 Its [documentation](https://github.com/npm/node-semver#advanced-range-syntax) contains more details on the version range syntax.
 You can test what version will be selected for a given input in this JavaScript [REPL](https://repl.it/@SaschaMann/setup-julia-version-logic).